Electrical Interconnects for Silicon Spin Qubits: Device

 \section{Device}

 We consider a layered $\ce{Si/SiGe}$ heterostructure (Fig.~\ref{fig:summary} top), with electrons confined to a $b = 10\ \mathrm{nm}$ layer of Si isotopically enriched to 800 ppm $\si{29}$.
-On top of the device are accumulator gates, barrier gates, and a resistive topgate.
+On top of the device are accumulation gates, barrier gates, and a resistive topgate.
 These gates form two quantum dots connected by a long channel, formed by biasing the resistive topgate; each dot is separated from the channel by a barrier controlled by a barrier gate.
-The channel is narrow ($w = 100$ nm), so orbital excitations in the plane of the quantum well but perpendicular to the wire are gapped out by $\sim \hbar^2/2mw^2 \approx 20 \mu$eV or a temperature of $\sim 230$ mK, larger than our model device temperature of 30 mK.
-We therefore take the channel is effectively one-dimensional, though future, more detailed calculations may need to take into account orbital excitations.
-Table~\ref{tab:device-params} gives the device parameters we use; Table\ref{tab:derived-params} gives certain derived quantities.
+The channel is narrow ($w = 100$ nm), so orbital excitations in the plane of the quantum well but perpendicular to the wire are gapped out by $\sim \hbar^2/2mw^2 \approx 20\; \mu$eV or a temperature of $\sim 230$ mK, larger than our model device temperature of 30 mK. { (If thermal excitations to the transverse orbital excited state become significant at our channel width, we expect that they can be mitigated by fabricating a narrower channel.)} We therefore take the channel as effectively one-dimensional, Table~\ref{tab:device-params} gives the device parameters we use; Table~\ref{tab:derived-params} gives certain derived quantities.

-The resistive topgate also induces an electric field along the channel.
-It is convenient to imagine tuning the electric field $E$ down the channel, rather than the potential difference between dots ---if we imagined tuning the potential difference, we would introduce a spurious length dependence.
+By running a current through the resistive topgate, one can induce an electric field $E$ along the length of the channel.
+Here, we find it convenient to consider the electric field in the channel as opposed to potential difference to prevent introducing a spurious length dependence.

 Electrons in the silicon forming the quantum dots and the channel have a band structure with six conduction-band minima, or valleys, in the $\pm x,y,z$ directions.
-Strain effects raise the energy of the $\pm x,y$ valleys by meV, so they are negligible, leaving the $z$ valley states; the $z$ valley states are split by the combined effect of the interface and the confining electric potential of the topgate \cite{zwanenburgSiliconQuantumElectronics2013,burkardSemiconductorSpinQubits2023}.
+Strain effects raise the energy of the $\pm x,y$ valleys by meV, so they are negligible, leaving the $z$ valley states.
+These $z$ valley states are split by the combined effect of the interface and the confining electric potential of the topgate \cite{zwanenburgSiliconQuantumElectronics2013,burkardSemiconductorSpinQubits2023}.
 We therefore consider a one-dimensional effective model for the momentum and valley degrees of freedom

 where $m_t = 0.19 m_e$ is the transverse effective mass of the electron, $\tau^{x,y}$ are Pauli matrices in valley space, and $\Delta(x)$ and $\phi$ are the the position-dependent valley splitting and phase \cite{losertPracticalStrategiesEnhancing2023a}.